 Safety harnesses are the last line of defense when working on an exposed edge during a commercial roof project.
 If no safety rails are present, a roofer can be only inches away from near-certain death at any moment.
 Safety harnesses are a simple yet effective form of fall protection that can be worn over work clothes and attached via lanyard or anchor to the steel decking on the roof surface, or a weighted safety cart lifted onto the roof.
 The Occupational Safety and Health Administration (OSHA) mandates that commercial roofers wear a safety harness when working on an exposed edge.
 Safety harnesses are found on practically every commercial roofing job, no matter the height from which a contractor is working.

-When your commercial roof needs to be replaced, you want to make sure you employ a professional roofer that has the right tools for the job.
+When your commercial roof needs to be replaced, you want to make sure you employ a professional commercial roofing contractor that has the right tools for the job.
 While we have just scratched the surface in this blog, certain tools are essential to getting the job done correctly.

-To find out more about selecting a commercial roofer in Cleveland, Ohio, simply fill out the form on this page and a member of our team will be in touch.
+To find out more about selecting a commercial and industrial roofing contractor in Cleveland, Ohio, simply fill out the form on this page and a member of our team will be in touch.
 Or, you may call us at 440.745.8578.